bablukpik/elasticsearch/README.md

 ### Logstash Dockerfile

-First of all create an image using this command: `docker build -t "logstash:Dockerfile" .`
+Let's change the directory first to logstash by using `cd logstash` and then create an image using this command: `docker build -t "logstash:Dockerfile" .`

 And then run a container from that image like this: `docker run --rm -it --name logstash --net elasticsearch logstash:Dockerfile`